Ireland Israel Business

 I’ve always been fascinated with the breadth of opportunity Ireland has for doing business.
-While working with one of Dublin’s leading corporate law firms, I was able to have first hand experience of the potential Ireland has for Israeli businesses and decided I would dedicate myself fully to helping Israeli businesses thrive in Ireland.
+While working with one of Dublin’s leading corporate law firms, I was able to experience the full potential Ireland has for Israeli businesses first-hand and decided I would dedicate myself fully to helping Israeli businesses thrive in Ireland.

 We build bridges between Irish and Israeli companies

 Adv.
 Mattan Lass is a dual-qualified lawyer, licensed in both Ireland and Israel.
 He advises many of the best-known Israeli companies with operations in Ireland

 We successfully led the industry campaign for nonstop flights between Dublin and Tel Aviv.
 We also work to strengthen the commercial relationship between the two countries – and frequently make media appearances to promote our cause

 We are dedicated to supporting the expat business communities in both countries.
 We run regular business networking and community-based social activities in both Ireland and Israel